dafanghe/DeepSceneTextReader/README.md

 1. Faster RCNN Detector Model
 The detector is trained with modified tensorflow [object detector api]: (https://github.com/tensorflow/models/tree/master/research/object_detection)
 I modify it by changing the proposal scheme to regress to the 4 coordinates of the oriented bounding box rather than regular rectangular bounding box.
+The training code will be released soon.
+Pretrained model: FasterRCNN_detector_model.pb

 2. R2CNN will be updated.
 See [R2CNN](https://arxiv.org/abs/1706.09579) for details.
+The code is also modified with tnesorflow [object detector api]: (https://github.com/tensorflow/models/tree/master/research/object_detection)
+The training code will be released soon.

 ### *Recognizer*
 1. CTC scene text recognizer.